safarov-matrix/pcsaft-critical-points/README.md

 ![C1–N2 NR+GO+EXP](examples/binary_c1_n2_nr_go/C1-N2_NR_GO_EXP_overlay_clean.png)
 Combined NR and GO loci for a binary mixture containing C1–N2 juxtaposed against the experimental critical data.

-For any questions and/or issues encountered while reproducing the work, please do not hesitate to email me at safarov@ualberta.ca or send me a direct message at [LinkedIn](https://www.linkedin.com/in/mustajab-safarov/).
+For any questions and/or issues encountered while reproducing the work and/or you would like to chat about thermodynamics, please do not hesitate to email me at safarov@ualberta.ca or send me a direct message at [LinkedIn](https://www.linkedin.com/in/mustajab-safarov/).